Firewall Configuration for Enterprise Agents

 Determine the installation type of your Enterprise Agents and refer the applicable section(s) below.
 Some installation types fall under more than one section's set of rules (i.e. rules are cumulative, per the infobox above).
 For example, A ThousandEyes Virtual Appliance requires the rules in the Appliances and Containers section and the rules in the Appliances section within the Appliances and Containers section.

-ThousandEyes Appliances and Containers are based on the Ubuntu Linux operating system, and require access to both the generic Ubuntu software package repositories and the ThousandEyes repository to update software automatically.
+ThousandEyes Appliances are based on the Ubuntu Linux operating system, and require access to both the generic Ubuntu software package repositories and the ThousandEyes repository to update software automatically.
 The following rules are required for agents distributed in virtual machine format (Virtual Appliances and Hyper-V Appliances, Cisco- and Juniper-based agents) and for Physical Appliances and Raspberry Pi-based agents which are distributed via ISO image:

 Protocol